home-assistant/home-assistant.io/source/_posts/2019-11-20-privacy-focused-voice-assistant.markdown

 Almond is gathering sentences that you want to use to control the devices in your home.
 We already have a basic set of sentences, but the more, the better.
 You can submit those sentences [using this form](https://docs.google.com/forms/d/e/1FAIpQLSeStJfjvueNAiueRVmP47XALRaJlx7tttzJjRfVjX4J546-uA/viewform).

-You are also able to help train LUInet directly by teaching it how to interpret sentences [here](https://almond.stanford.edu/developers/train).
+You are also able to help train LUInet directly by teaching it how to interpret sentences [in the training console](https://almond.stanford.edu/developers/train).

 ## Ada